alecfriedman3/cryptopass/README.md

 # CryptoPass

 A suite of applications for your password encryption needs.
+We encrypt and store your data locally, and we have no access to any of your data.
+We do NOT have a database, we do NOT store your master password, and we do NOT store any of your data anywhere remotely.
+Everything is stored on your machine only (and Dropbox if you choose to use it) and encrypted using your chosen master password.

 `git clone` or download a zip to your computer to get started!